lukasklisevicius/weatherapp/README.md

    ```
    npm start
    ```
-   ! scan qr code with your phone, or choose from menu
+   ! scan qr code with your phone, or choose from menu to display on web, iOS, or Android

 ## Screens
 <table>